kevjose/react-notifier/README.md

 };
 ```

-the above is a simple component that renders a button, the onClick of the button dispatches an action with `type: ADD` some content and optionally a type of `info`or `danger` this is used to render the background color of the toast/notification.
+the above is a simple component that renders a button, the onClick of the button dispatches an action with `type: ADD` some content and optionally a type of `info` or `danger` this is used to render the background color of the toast/notification.

-similarly we will define some other coomponents just to show various type of toast components use cases.
+similarly we will define some other components just to show various types of toast components use cases.

 the final `scr/App.js` file is below